apostrophecms/docs/docs/reference/module-api/module-overview.md

 #### `add`

-An object of columns to add to the piece type manager.
+An object of columns or a function that returns an object of columns to add to the piece type manager.
 Each column is an object with its own configuration.
 Column properties include:

 | Property | Description |
 | ------- | ------- |